lkrms/win10-unattended/README.md

     restore order after updates
 15. **Deploys TightVNC Server** for remote desktop access _(if enabled by uncommenting the relevant `<RunSynchronousCommand>` in [Autounattend.xml])_
-16. **Creates local user accounts**, skipping "Sign in with Microsoft" prompts
+16. **Creates local user accounts**, bypassing "Sign in with Microsoft" prompts
 17. **Deletes cached answer files** for security

 ## How to use it